 Treatment should only be applied when live lice are found on the head.
-To break the cycle, all infested people should be treated at the same time.
+If more than one person in your family has been infested, treatment should be applied at the same time to break the cycle.

 There are two methods of treatment:

 - No chemical treatment kills all the eggs.

 - A second treatment should be applied 7-10 days after the initial treatment to kill the young lice that have hatched from the eggs remaining from the first treatment.

 - Do not apply the treatment more than once per week as more frequent applications could lead to scalp problems and have little or no effect.

 Nits are the most difficult to kill.
 The most effective way to remove eggs is to actually pull them off the hair using your fingernails.